Blog Design: How to Design a Blog People Want to Read (2024)

 There are many different ways you can design your home page.
 You can have a blog feed, a static page, or a combination of both.

-Structure Of A Home Page
+Structure of a Home Page

 Some blogs have a blog feed as their home page.
 You can do this when you are starting and don’t have a lot of content published on your blog.
 But if you have a large or more established blog, the blog feed home page will make it difficult for your readers to find your older content in your blog.